zhongyuchen/audio-collector/README.md

 ## Dataset

-The speech dataset collected by this website is on https://github.com/czhongyu/DSPSpeech-20
+The speech dataset collected by this website is on https://github.com/czhongyu/DSPSpeech-20.

+## Dataset Application

+* [speech-classification](https://github.com/czhongyu/speech-classification): CNN and VGG speech classification with interactive website for testing

 ## Vocabulary